sillygoose/sbhistory/README.md

         _measurement    production
         _inverter       inverter name(s), site
         _field          total_wh
-        _midnight       no (yes if the measurement occurs at midnight)

     Like the daily_history, production for a period is just a subtraction.
 But if you want to see the power in watts for a period you have to do some math.
 See the Flux `irradiance` script for how this is accomplished.